Canonisation and Definability for Graphs of Bounded Rank Width: Weisfeiler-Leman for Graphs of Bounded Rank Width

 Let $f_i$ be the flip function obtained from Lemma \ref{la:find-flip-function} with respect to the ordered split pair $(\bar a_i,\bar b_i)$ and the set $X_i$.
-Now Spoiler wishes to play another pebble and let $\sigma\colon V(G) \rightarrow V(H)$ be the bijection chosen by Duplicator.
-Without loss of generality we can assume that \begin{enumerate} \item[(a)] $\sigma(\bar \alpha) = \bar \alpha'$, and \item[(b)] $\sigma(C) = C'$. \end{enumerate} Additionally, we can assume without loss of generality that $v \in X_1$ (otherwise we swap the roles of $X_1$ and $X_2$).
+Now Spoiler wishes to play another pebble.
+Let $\sigma\colon V(G) \rightarrow V(H)$ be the bijection chosen by Duplicator.
+Without loss of generality we can assume that \begin{enumerate}[label = (\alph*)] \item $\sigma(\bar \alpha) = \bar \alpha'$, and \item $\sigma(C) = C'$ \end{enumerate} (otherwise, Spoiler wins the game using two additional pebbles).
+Additionally, we can assume without loss of generality that $v \in X_1$ (otherwise we swap the roles of $X_1$ and $X_2$).